 These Lemon Raspberry Cheesecake Squares feature a creamy lemon cheesecake filling with a raspberry swirl on a homemade graham cracker crust.

 One of my goals for this year has been to go back and update some older posts of mine.
 I originally posted the recipe for these Lemon Raspberry Cheesecake Squares back in May of 2014, just a couple weeks after I started my blog.

 I wanted to update the photos and rework the recipe just a little bit to make it even better.
-I couldn’t help but share these bars with you because they’re so delicious, easy, and beautiful!
+I couldn’t help but share these easy cheesecake bars with you because they’re so delicious and beautiful!
 You can easily swap out the raspberries for another berry like strawberries, blackberries, or blueberries.

 Between the homemade buttery graham cracker crust, the creamy lemon cheesecake filling, and the raspberry swirl it’s almost impossible to eat just one of these bars.
 I’m just speaking from experience over here.